You can also repay all (or part) of the loan early to save money on interest.

-Arranging for your loan repayments to come out of your bank account automatically can help ensure all your payments are made on time.
-The funds will come directly out of your account each month, so you won’t have to worry about forgetting to pay.
+Arranging for your loan repayments to come out of your bank account automatically can help make sure they're always made on time.
+If you set up a Direct Debit, you won’t have to worry about forgetting to pay.

 Your lender may have an app to make accessing your accounts easy, no matter where you are.